 How to Tell if a Custard Pie is Done

-If there was only one pie secret I could share with anyone, it would be this: don’t over-bake your custard pie!
-And by that, I am referring to not only custard pies but any pie that contains dairy and eggs together.
-When a custard style pie is properly baked, it should be just barely set.
-If you overcook it, you are essentially “boiling” the eggs.
-This can, in some cases, lead to a taste of overcooked eggs.
-It can also make the pie feel tough, or spongy and more commonly, leads to cracked or separated pies.
-A properly cooked custard is set (and safe to eat) between 170º – 180º.
+If there was only one pie secret I could share with anyone, it would be this: don't over-bake your custard pie!
+And by that, I am referring to not only this coffee custard pie but any pie that contains dairy and eggs together.
+When a custard-style pie is properly baked, it should be just barely set.
+If you overcook it, you are essentially "boiling" the eggs.
+In some cases, this can lead to a taste of overcooked eggs.
+It can also make the pie feel tough, or spongy and more commonly, lead to cracked or separated pies.
+A properly cooked custard is set (and safe to eat) between 170º - 180º.
 I often use a thermometer to check the temperature of the pie, to be sure.

-Another know that a pie is done is by looking at the outer edges and seeing if they have begun to “soufflé”, or puff up.
-Look for the soufflé effect to go in about 1-1/2 to 2″ from the outer edge, and for the center of the pie to still be jiggly.
+Another way to know that a pie is done is by looking at the outer edges and seeing if they have begun to "soufflé", or puff up.
+Look for the soufflé effect to go in about 1-½ to 2" from the outer edge, and for the center of the pie to still be jiggly.
 At this point, you want to take your pie out of the oven, and place it at room temperature to cool.